+- Touch screen

-Interactive GIS maps
+- Interactive GIS maps

-Touch screen
+- Surveys

 - Residence

 - Work location

 - Shopping location

-- Recreational areas - Source of services
+- Recreational areas

+- Source of services
-Surveys

-- Identified regulatory issues, also listed in the plan - Specific potential infrastructure projects evaluated in plan meeting was KDOT's road rally.
+Rogue Valley Interviews Interviewees Results Nine manufacturers Identified infrastructure deficiencies, all listed in the Thirteen carriers plan Two freight-related facilities Identified regulatory issues, also listed in the plan Specific potential infrastructure projects evaluated in plan meeting was KDOT's road rally.
 To gather public reaction, KDOT invited stakeholders and members of the general public to ride over a defined course and record their reactions to the condition of the facility.
 Their reactions informed the agency on needs and performance targets.
 What is more, it was done in a manner that provided meaningful activity for the participants.
 Their use of the idea was in a highway planning context, but it could be adapted to other topics.